Watkins 25: Design

 The Watkins 25 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a raked stem, a vertical transom, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel.
 It displaces 4800 lb and carries 1900 lb of ballast.

 The boat has a draft of 4.00 ft with the deep keel and 2.50 ft with the optional shoal draft keel.
 The deep draft keel was developed at the request of a customer by cutting off the old keel mould and making a new one for a cast lead keel.
 Only a few were produced, probably between two and five.

 Each boat was custom-built to the buyer's specifications, so the fleet varies in options and features.
 A bow-mounted anchor platform was optional.
 When mounted, a different pulpit was used and the forestay was shortened to accommodate the wooden platform, but retained the same attachment point and sail plan.
 Other options include a flushing head, pressurized water, a hot water tank and a reboarding ladder.

 The design's hull is molded in a single piece using polyester resin and fiberglass woven roving, as well as multidirectional chopped strand fibers (MSCF).
 The keel is integral to the hull and the ballast is internal to the keel.
-The deck and the cockpit and also moulded in pone piece, also using polyester resin and fiberglass woven roving with MCSF.
+The deck and the cockpit and also moulded in one piece, also using polyester resin and fiberglass woven roving with MCSF.
 Plywood coring is employed for the cabin top, deck, seat and the cockpit sole for stiffness.
 The hull-to-deck joint is flanged, glued and then screwed into place.
 There is an aluminum toe rail, stainless steel through-bolted into place, bonding the toe rail, deck and the hull.

 The spars are all coated 6061-T6 aluminum extrusions.
 There is a single reefing point.
 The mainsheet design involved two blocks, one on each side or the cabin top, although many have been modified to a mainsheet traveler.

 An anchor well is located at the bow with a hawspipe leading the anchor chain into the "V" berth locker.
 The main cabin has 71 in of headroom and is finished with hand-rubbed teak trim, with the bulkheads and cabinetry made from teak veneer on plywood.
 The main cabin sole is teak and holly veneer over plywood.

 The boat is normally fitted with a small outboard motor of 7.5 to 15 hp for docking and maneuvering, although a Yanmar inboard diesel engine of 9 hp was a factory option.
 The fresh water tank has a capacity of 40 u.s.gal.